Graduate degree students must meet the following grade point average requirements:

 - For university admission, a 2.5.

-- For graduation, a 3.0 minimum on all coursework listed on his or her approved degree program.
+- For graduation, a 3.0 minimum on all coursework listed on the approved degree program (“Petition of Advancement to Candidacy”).
 Note: No courses with grades below “C” may be listed on the student’s “Petition of Advancement to Candidacy.”

 For details, see the General Catalog.